Multiplayer General Lotto game: Introduction

 \section{Introduction}

-The Colonel Blotto game (hereinafter, the CB game) is one of the simplest and most well-known game-theoretic models for resource allocation.
-Initially proposed by \citet{r1}, the CB game has been extensively studied over the years.
-In this game, two competitors, A and B, each have a fixed budget of resources to contest over $n$ battlefields.
-They simultaneously allocate their resources across these $n$ battlefields, ensuring that the sum of each player's allocations does not exceed their respective budgets.
-Each player assigns a specific value to each battlefield.
-In every battlefield, the player with the higher allocation wins and receives the value assigned to that battlefield, while the losing player receives no reward.
+The Colonel Blotto game (CB game) is one of the simplest and most well-known game-theoretic models for resource allocation.
+Initially proposed by \citep{r1}, the CB game has been widely studied over the years \citep{r4}.
+In this game, two competitors, $A$ and $B$, are each given a fixed budget of resources to compete over $n$ battlefields.
+Each player assigns a specific value to each battlefield and simultaneously allocates their resources across these $n$ battlefields, ensuring that the total allocation does not exceed their respective budgets.
+On each battlefield, the player with the highest allocation wins and receives the value assigned to that battlefield, while the losing player receives no reward.
 Consequently, each player's utility is the sum of their gains from all $n$ battlefields.
 The objective for each player is to maximize their own utility by strategically choosing their resource distribution.